SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 ===

 The `counties` object is a `data.frame` that includes a `sfc`, which stands for "simple feature column".
-This special column is usually called "geometry" or "geom" (not to be confused with ggplot's `geom`s)!
+This special column is usually called "geometry."